dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 2. Follow the installation steps.

     > [!NOTE]
-    > If you are unable to access the Microsoft Store, contact your IT administrator.
+    > If you are unable to access the Microsoft Store, contact your company support.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).